-Mila Cosgrove worked in the human resources field for 30 years, prior to transitioning to municipal management.
-She has worked at the Executive level for State and local governments in both union and non-union environments.
-She holds both IPMA-SCP and SPHR certifications and is a graduate of the Pacific Program for Catalytic Leadership.
+Prior to transitioning to municipal management, Mila Cosgrove worked in the human resources field for 30 years at the executive level for state and local governments in both union and non-union environments.
+She holds IPMA-SCP and SPHR certifications and is a graduate of the Pacific Program for Catalytic Leadership.

 Momoh A. Conteh

 Since 2009, Momoh A. Conteh has served as human resources director at the Maryland Department of Agriculture (MDA), where his responsibilities include recruitment and examination, benefits, classification and compensation, staff development and training, employer/employee and labor relations, and performance management.
 Conteh also serves as a professional mediator with the Maryland Shared Neutrals Mediation Program.
-Prior to joining the MDA, Conteh served as deputy labor commissioner for the City of Baltimore, Maryland, representing the city in negotiations regarding collective bargaining agreements that covered 15,000 uniformed and civilian employees.
-He also formerly served as an adjunct professor with the Baltimore City Community College.
-Conteh holds a master’s degree in human resources/behavioral management from Johns Hopkins University and has earned the prestigious designation of IPMA-HR Certified Professional (IPMA-CP).
+Prior to joining the MDA, Conteh served as deputy labor commissioner for the city of Baltimore, Maryland, representing the city in negotiations regarding collective bargaining agreements that covered 15,000 uniformed and civilian employees.
+He also served as an adjunct professor with Baltimore City Community College.
+Conteh holds a master’s degree in human resources/behavioral management from Johns Hopkins University and holds the IPMA-CP certification.
 His professional memberships include IPMA-HR and the Society for Human Resource Management.

 Founder and President, The Curtis Group

-Prior to founding The Curtis Group, Richard (“Dick”) Heil served the State of Pennsylvania as the first director of personnel for the Department of Aging, director of employee relations and development, and director of personnel for the Pennsylvania Department of Public Welfare — one of the largest public organizations in the country with over 23,000 full-time and 2,400 part-time employees.
-Heil has conducted the Developing Competencies for HR Success course on behalf of IPMA-HR for a number of international entities, including the Asian Development Bank and Iraqi Ministries of Interior and Defense, as well as the Peoples’ Republic of China and the Government of Thailand.
-He is also the co-writer and developer of IPMA-HR's Public Sector HR Essentials Certificate program.
-In recognition of his “outstanding contributions to the Association and to the Public Human Resources Profession,” Heil was awarded an Honorary Lifetime Membership from IPMA-HR.
-He holds a Master of Governmental Administration from the University of Pennsylvania, as well as the prestigious designation of IPMA-HR Certified Professional (IPMA-SCP).
+Prior to founding The Curtis Group, Richard (“Dick”) Heil served the state of Pennsylvania as the first director of personnel for the Department of Aging, director of employee relations and development, and director of personnel for the Pennsylvania Department of Public Welfare — one of the largest public organizations in the country with over 23,000 full-time and 2,400 part-time employees.
+Heil has conducted the Developing Competencies for HR Success course on behalf of IPMA-HR for a number of international entities, including the Asian Development Bank and Iraqi Ministries of Interior and Defense, as well as the Peoples’ Republic of China and the government of Thailand.
+He is also the co-writer and developer of IPMA-HR's Public Sector HR Essentials course.
+In recognition of his “outstanding contributions to the Association and to the public human resources profession,” Heil was awarded an Honorary Lifetime Membership from IPMA-HR.
+He holds a Master of Governmental Administration from the University of Pennsylvania, as well as IPMA-CP certification.

 Director, Institute for Public Sector Employee Engagement, CPS HR Consulting

-Bob is a past national president of IPMA-HR and past national chair of the American Society for Public Administration Section on Personnel and Labor Relations.
-In addition to his book, Bob writes frequently for professional publications and is the auther of three book chapters on HR.
-He has spoken at conferences throughout the U.S. and in Canada, Europe, Asia, South America, the Carribean, Africa, and the Middle East.
-Bob has a B.A. in Public Affairs from George Washington University, and an M.S. in HR from Cornell University.
+Lavigna is a past national president of IPMA-HR and past national chair of the American Society for Public Administration Section on Personnel and Labor Relations.
+In addition to his book, he writes frequently for professional publications and is the author of three book chapters on HR.
+He has spoken at conferences throughout the U.S. and in Canada, Europe, Asia, South America, the Caribbean, Africa, and the Middle East.
+Lavigna has a bachelor's in Public Affairs from George Washington University, and a master's in human resources from Cornell University.

 Managing Director, Fox Lawson & Associates LLC

 Bruce Lawson has been directing classification and compensation studies for more than 25 years.
 As managing director of Fox Lawson & Associates, he is responsible for all consulting activities in the areas of job evaluation and compensation, organization analysis, personnel systems and policy development.
 Prior to forming the firm, Lawson spent 15 years with Ernst & Young LLP as national director of the public sector compensation consulting practice.
-He also served as a public sector administration for a number of years, including city manager of Los Altos Hills, California; city manager of Belvedere, California; county administrative officer of Multnomah County, Oregon; and assistant city manager and personnel director of Corvallis, Oregon.
-Lawson is co-author of a monthly column for HR News titled “CompDoctor,” and is an active member of several professional human resource associations, including IPMA-HR, CUPA-HR, ICMA, and WorldatWork.
-He holds a Master of Public Administration from California State University-Fullerton, is a Certified Compensation Professional (CCP), and has earned the prestigious designation of Certified Professional from IPMA-HR.
+He also served in public sector administration for a number of years, including city manager of Los Altos Hills, California; city manager of Belvedere, California; county administrative officer of Multnomah County, Oregon; and assistant city manager and personnel director of Corvallis, Oregon.
+Lawson is co-author of a monthly column for HR News titled “CompDoctor,” and is an active member of several professional human resource associations including IPMA-HR, CUPA-HR, ICMA, and WorldatWork.
+He holds a Master of Public Administration from California State University-Fullerton, is a Certified Compensation Professional (CCP), and holds the IPMA-CP certification.

 Partner, Barnes & Thornburg LLP